 Storage configuration for SQL Server VMs

-When you configure a SQL Server virtual machine image in Azure, the Portal helps to automate your storage configuration.
+When you configure a SQL Server virtual machine (VM) image in Azure, the Azure portal helps to automate your storage configuration.
 This includes attaching storage to the VM, making that storage accessible to SQL Server, and configuring it to optimize for your specific performance requirements.

 This topic explains how Azure configures storage for your SQL Server VMs both during provisioning and for existing VMs.
 This configuration is based on the performance best practices for Azure VMs running SQL Server.